Indoor plant lights are getting so efficient at faking natural sunlight that you can grow just about anything indoors...anywhere you please.

 Aim to keep the light on continuously for 12 to 14 hours a day.
 Remember, plants need a rest, too, so this will give them the 10 to 12 hours of darkness they need.

-Keep herbs close at hand -- or your flowering plants in bloom year-round -- with this Compact Tabletop SunLite® Garden (shown at left).
+Keep herbs close at hand -- or your flowering plants in bloom year-round -- with this Bamboo LED Grow Light Garden for Succulents and Seeds.

-It's sized just right for smaller plants, yet provides the same, powerful compact fluorescent light (CFL) as the big light stands.
-Use it for any foliage or flowering plants and watch them thrive like never before.
+It's sized just right for smaller plants or seedlings, yet provides the same, powerful LED as the big light stands.
+Use it for any foliage, flowering, or seed starting plants and watch them thrive like never before.

 As a rule, herbs and flowering plants need higher light intensity than foliage plants.
 Keep the light fixture 6-10 inches (15-25 cm) above the plants for 12 to 14 hours per day.
 Experiment with light duration to see what works best for your plants.

 And don't forget...they need a rest at night.
 Some flowering house plants won't set buds unless they get at least 12 hours of continuous darkness.
 Plug your light fixture into a Power Strip with Timer so that the lights are turned on and off at the same times every day.

 Spread sunshine along any dimly lit wall, hallway or corner with this attractive Barnyard Pendant LED Grow Light.

 Inside the ultra-sleek aluminum shade is a full-spectrum LED bulb, ideal for keeping your houseplants lush and leafy.
 Hang it above a floor plant, or suspend it over a table topped with African violets, orchids or any other sunlight-loving plants.

 This stylish hanging light fixture will blend in with your decor.
 No one will know it's a grow light except you...and your healthy, green houseplant.